dime-coin/electrum-docs/faq.rst

 I might run my own server.
 Are client-server connections authenticated?
 -----------------------------------------------------------------------

-Electrum uses a client-server architecture, where the endpoints speak the Electrum protocol.
-The Electrum protocol is JSON-RPC based.
+Electrum-Dime uses a client-server architecture, where the endpoints speak the Electrum-Dime protocol.
+The Electrum-Dime protocol is JSON-RPC based.
 The two main stacks the client supports are

 1. JSON-RPC over SSL/TLS over TCP